Academic Eligibility Policy

 - After seven full-time semesters: 93 academic hours

+Students are expected to complete their degree within a maximum of eight full-time semesters.
 Transfer students (who transfer in the UNC–Chapel Hill equivalent of two or more semesters, see “Calculation of Transferred Semesters Based on the Number of Transfer Hours”) may enroll in up to 10 total semesters.
 Students who enter as first years are required to apply for a ninth or tenth semester.
-For information about the application process, students in professional schools must contact their professional school dean, and students in College of Arts and Sciences must contact the Academic Advising Program.
+For information about the application process, students in professional schools must contact their professional school dean, and students in the College of Arts and Sciences must contact the Academic Advising Program.

 *Part-time students are excluded from this standard.